Aayushbankar/privata/docs/LANGUAGE_ENFORCEMENT_IMPLEMENTATION.md

-# Language-Enforced Response System Implementation
+# Language Selection System Implementation

 ## Overview
-Implemented a comprehensive language enforcement system that ensures the MOSDAC AI Help Bot **always responds in the user's selected language**, regardless of the language used in the query.
+Implemented a language selection system that allows users to choose their preferred language for responses, with the system attempting to respond in the selected language when possible.

 ## Key Features